-A. Petition to Graduate
+A. Petition to Graduate (Revised August 2023)

 SUNY Delhi students who have met degree/certificate requirements and wish to graduate must complete and submit a Petition to Graduate form to the Office of Records and Registration.
-This Petition must be accompanied by a copy of the CAPP (Curriculum Advising Program Planning)

-Degree Evaluation.
-The Petition for Graduation form, with accompanying due dates, can be found in the Appendix.
-Failure to complete this form will prevent the students' confirmation for graduation.
+The Petition for Graduation form, with accompanying due dates, can be found on the Registrar's webpage.
+Failure to complete this form will prevent the student's confirmation for graduation.
 After final grades are processed, if the student does not meet the degree requirements for the semester in which they have applied to graduate, they must fill out a NEW petition for the new term in which they will meet graduation requirements.